-A lot of importers may be familiar with deliberate actions from Chinese Suppliers which reduce product quality, such as substituting an inferior material without telling the buyer.
-However, along with dealing with issues like these (which are common in China) there are also the non-deliberate, but equally as frustrating, actions by Chinese suppliers which also compromise product quality.
+A lot of importers may be familiar with deliberate actions from Chinese suppliers which reduce product quality, such as substituting an inferior material without telling the buyer.
+However, along with dealing with issues like these (which are common in China) there are also the non-deliberate but equally frustrating actions by Chinese suppliers which also compromise product quality.

 - Having a decorative stainless steel item engraved in very large letters “MADE IN CHINA”